rindow/rindow-matlib/README.md

 You can call a high-speed calculation library written in C language to speed up matrix calculation processing.
 Rindow Matlib includes many matrix operations functions used in machine learning.

 Please see the documents about rindow mathematics on [Rindow Mathematics](https://rindow.github.io/mathematics/openblas/mathlibrary.html) web pages.

 Requirements
 ============

-- Windows 10 or later, Linux(Ubuntu 20.04 or later)
+- Windows 10/11 , Linux(Ubuntu 20.04, Debian 12), MacOS or later

 How to setup pre-build binaries
 ===============================